Gretchen Whitmer: Labor

+On February 21, 2025, Whitmer signed a bill increasing the state's minimum wage to $15 per hour by January 1, 2027, and thereafter indexing it to year-over-year increases in CPI inflation, increasing the earnings of over 200,000 Michigan employees.
+The same day, she signed into law the Earned Sick Time Act, which requires businesses that employ over ten workers to provide at least one hour of paid sick leave for every 30 hours worked, up to three days of total time off.
+Smaller employers are required to provide at least 40 paid hours, plus an additional 32 unpaid hours of sick time off.

 LGBTQ rights

 Whitmer has been a longtime advocate for expanding Michigan's civil rights law to include LGBTQ individuals.
 The Human Rights Campaign endorsed her during her 2018 and 2022 campaigns for governor.

 In March 2023, Whitmer signed legislation to expand the Elliott-Larsen Civil Rights Act to include protections against discrimination in employment and housing, based on sexual orientation and gender identity.
 Several Republican lawmakers joined with Democrats in the Michigan House and Senate to pass the bill.

 Tax and fiscal policy

 As governor, Whitmer has signed several major tax cuts into law.
 In 2021, she signed bipartisan legislation to exempt all feminine hygiene products from state sales tax, saving consumers an estimated $7 million in taxes.
 Whitmer signed two bipartisan tax cuts for small businesses into law in 2021; legislation she signed in October 2021 expanded property tax exemptions, providing $75 million in savings for small businesses and bipartisan legislation she signed in December 2021 creating a SALT tax cap workaround for small businesses that providing a total of $200 million in tax savings.
 In 2023, she signed a bipartisan $1 billion package of tax cuts into law.
 The legislation repealed the retirement tax, quintupled the Michigan Earned Income Tax Credit, and allocated up to $500 million per year of corporate taxes towards the state's fund for business incentives.
 In 2022, Michigan had the fifth-lowest state and local tax burden in the nation and the lowest in the Midwest, according to the nonpartisan Tax Foundation.

 Whitmer grew Michigan's rainy-day fund to an all-time high of $1.6 billion in 2022 thanks to a $500 million deposit made in 2021 and an additional $180 million deposit in 2022 as part of bipartisan spending agreements.
 Under Whitmer, Michigan paid down nearly $14 billion in state debt and went from a projected $3 billion deficit to a $9 billion surplus.
 Michigan became a "standout for investors" under Whitmer with bond returns outperforming neighboring states.
 In 2021, S&P and Fitch both announced rating outlook upgrades for Michigan, citing the state's responsible fiscal management and economic success emerging from the pandemic.
 In 2022, Fitch upgraded Michigan's credit rating from AA to AA+, citing the state's strong fiscal position and economic growth.